jtamames/SqueezeMeta/README.md

 ## 7. Working on a low memory environment
 In our experience, assembly and DIAMOND against the nr database are the most memory-hungry parts of the pipeline.
 DIAMOND memory usage can be controlled via the *-b* parameter (DIAMOND will consume ~5\**b* Gb of memory).
 Assembly memory usage is trickier, as memory requirements increase with the number of reads in a sample.
-We have managed to run SqueezeMeta with as much as XXX 2x100 Illumina HiSeq reads on a virtual machine with only 16Gb of memory.
+We have managed to run SqueezeMeta with as much as 42M 2x100 Illumina HiSeq pairs on a virtual machine with only 16Gb of memory.
 Conceivably, larger samples could be split an assembled in chunks using the merged mode.
 We include the shortcut flag *--lowmem*, which will set DIAMOND block size to 3, and canu memory usage to 15Gb.
 This is enough to make SqueezeMeta run on 16Gb of memory, and allows the *in situ* analysis of Oxford Nanopore MinION reads.
 Under such computational limtations, we have been able to coassemble and analyze 10 MinION metagenomes (taken from SRA project [SRP163045](https://www.ncbi.nlm.nih.gov/sra/?term=SRP163045)) in less than 4 hours.